-Element Function Permission The default rule (Allow or Deny) that applies to the current form and the entire security rule.
+Element Function Network Interface (tab) Tab to select the current form.
+Permission The default rule (Allow or Deny) that applies to the current form and the entire security rule.
 The permission is configured from the "General" tabbed form.
-Select Net Intf Conditions List box that lists all LAN interfaces.
-Select the LAN interface(s) that will be applied to the rule.
+Select Net Intf List box that lists all LAN interfaces.
+Select Conditions the LAN interface(s) that will be applied to the rule.
 Add Button to select items from the "Select Net Intf Conditions" list box and add to the "Selected LAN ITF Conditions" list box.
 Delete Button to remove any "Selected Net Intf Conditions" from the right list box.
 Selected Net Intf Conditions List of selected Net Intf conditions that will be applied by the rule to the policy.
 Back Button to return to the previous page.
 Save Button to save your configuration.